zeyuz35/zeyuz35.github.io/vault/Time_series.breaks.md

 Practically, one may not wish to specify a number of breaks to test against.

-[@bai_estimating_1998] discuss this issue, and also provide a way to simultaneously estimate and test for breaks, or seqyentially test them.
+[@bai_estimating_1998] discuss this issue, and also provide a way to simultaneously estimate and test for breaks, or sequentially test them.

 The limit distribution is this case corresponds to double maximums.